Written by Calvin on May 01, 2009/Calvin's Corner

-With the arrival of summer, it is primetime for good riding and fine reading.
-In this edition of Calvin's corner I will provide a book report of a tome which influenced me, and my way of thinking.
-It is sometimes long after reading a piece of literature, and then by re-reading it, does it become clear what it means to you.
+With the arrival of summer, it is prime time for good riding and fine reading.
+In this edition of Calvin’s Corner I will provide a book report of a tome which influenced me, and my way of thinking.
+It is sometimes long after reading a piece of literature, and then by rereading it, does it become clear what it means to you.
 Such a book is CYCLING, published by the C.O.N.I.
-(Comitato Olimpico Nazionale Italiano), Rome, Italy, in 1972 (Figure 1).
+(Comitato Olimpico Nazionale Italiano), Rome, Italy.
+This edition was published in 1972 (Figure 1) but first editions are from 1968.
 Unfortunately this book is not currently in print, and is unlikely to ever be in print again.
 Why review such a book?
 Because I feel it speaks in important ways to the spirit and heart of the sport of competitive cycling.
-I will give a sense of the book's content, comment on some interesting sections, and conclude with why this is an important document.
+I will give a sense of the book’s content, comment on some interesting sections, and conclude with why this is an important document.

 CYCLING was, I assume, first published in the Italian language.
 The English version I have is divided into three parts, with a total of 22 chapters.
 It is apparent at a glance that CYCLING was written during a time and about a sport where gender bias was the norm.
 The words “her” or “she” or “woman/women” appear not once in all the 271 pages.

 The book is graced with four stunning and beautiful plates, including the one seen on the cover, by the Italian artist Ottorino Mancioli.
 The contents are broken into three parts, and then into chapters, as follows:

 - Chap.
 1—History of the Bicycle

 - Chap.
 2—Sports Hygiene

 - Chap.
 3—Physiopathology of Cycling

 - Chap.
 4—Nutrition and Feeding

 - Chap.
 5—Massotherapy